Don't Know What To Make For Dinner?

-- Super crispy skin – If I’m being honest, I only like chicken wings when they are crisp.
-If they’re not just right, no thanks!
-That’s why I’m kind of obsessed with achieving that irresistible crispy skin whenever I make them, whether it’s baked chicken wings or slow cooker chicken wings.
+- The crispiest skin you’ll ever have – I only like chicken wings when they are crisp, otherwise they’re not even worth it.
+That crispy skin is my top priority whenever I make them, whether it’s baked chicken wings or slow cooker chicken wings.
 But cooking wings in the air fryer?
 It beats all the other methods in crispness by a landslide.

 - Juicy, flavorful, and tender inside – The crispy skin might be the best part, but let’s not forget about the inside.
 These wings come out super juicy.

-- Just 2 simple ingredients – Plus salt and pepper.
-You can certainly jazz them up with other seasonings (see my variations below), but when I’m in a rush, I love a simple recipe that has as few ingredients as possible.
+- Just a few simple ingredients – You can certainly jazz them up with spices and sauces (see my variations below), but when I’m in a rush, I love a simple recipe with as few ingredients as possible.

-- Quick prep – Other than the hands-off cooking time, these only need a few minutes from you.
-I like to prepare my side dish (or other appetizers if I’m going that direction) while they cook.
+- Fast and easy – These air fryer wings only need a few minutes of your hands-on time, and cook much faster than the oven.
+I usually prepare my side dish (or other appetizers if I’m going that direction) while they cook.

 Ingredients & Substitutions

-Here I explain the best ingredients for making air fryer chicken wings crispy, what each one does in the recipe, and substitution options.
+Here I explain the best ingredients for making air fryer chicken wings crispy, what each one does in my recipe, and substitution options.
 For measurements, see the recipe card.

-- Baking Powder – This is my surprising “secret” ingredient that makes the crispiest wings!
-This is because it soaks up extra moisture, helping to dry the skin.
+- Baking Powder – My surprising “secret” ingredient for the crispiest air fryer chicken wings!
+It soaks up extra moisture, helping to dry the skin.
 Be careful not to use baking soda, which won’t work and will leave an aftertaste.
 (I grabbed it by mistake once and that was, um, not a good experience!)
 Also, I’ve found aluminum-free baking powder works best to avoid any metallic taste.

-- Sea Salt & Black Pepper – For simple seasoning.
-See more flavor ideas below if you want a more complex taste!
+- Sea Salt & Black Pepper – If you want a more flavorful seasoning, see my variations below.

 How To Cook Chicken Wings In The Air Fryer